Energetic Nutrition

 Q. Is it better to have a hormone test from blood or saliva?

-A. According to Dr. Lee, protein-bound hormones (progesterone, testosterone, estrogen) are more soluble in the water component of the blood.
+A. According to Dr. Lee, protein-bound hormones (progesterone, testosterone, estrogen) are more soluble in the water component of blood.
 While bound to protein in the blood, only a small percentage of the hormone is active.
 Therefore, a blood serum concentration of these hormones is not an accurate measure of active hormones in the body because such a test does not account for the larger amount of hormones on the red blood cell membranes which are fat soluble.
+A saliva or urine test may yield more accurate results.

 Q. How do I go about having my hormone levels checked?

 A. You can ask your doctor about testing your hormone levels.
-If this is unsuccessful you can look in the yellow pages for a “Compounding Pharmacist” in your area.
-This type of pharmacist formulates bio-identical hormone products for doctors who help with natural hormone balancing and should be able to offer names of such physicians who can order this particular type of testing.
-You may also refer to these links for a referral of compounding pharmacies and naturopathic doctors in your area that may be able to help, as well.
+Search business listings for a local "Compounding Pharmacist".
+This type of pharmacist formulates bioidentical hormone products for doctors who help with natural hormone balancing.
+The pharmacist should be able to offer names of physicians who can order this particular type of testing.
+You may also refer to the link below for a referral of compounding pharmacies and naturopathic doctors in your area.

-A. It is very important; the ovaries produce “raw” estrogen in the form of estradiol and estrone.
-It is the livers job to metabolize the raw estrogens into a safe form known as estriol, which our bodies utilize safely.
-If the liver is overburdened, then it has a hard time metabolizing these estrogens and they are re-circulated throughout the bloodstream and deposited in uterine and breast tissues as well at fat cells.
+A. It is very important.
+The ovaries produce "raw" estrogen in the form of estradiol and estrone.
+It is the liver's job to metabolize raw estrogens into a safe form known as estriol, which the body utilizes safely.
+If the liver is overburdened, then it has a hard time metabolizing these estrogens and they are re-circulated throughout the bloodstream and deposited in uterine and breast tissues, as well at fat cells.

 Q. Does being overweight play a role in estrogen dominance?